Rise of the Footsoldier: Rise of the Footsoldier: Vengeance

-The next installment in the series titled Rise of the Footsoldier: Vengeance was released on 15 September 2023, making it the sixth entry in the franchise.
+The next instalment in the series titled Rise of the Footsoldier: Vengeance was released on 15 September 2023, making it the sixth entry in the franchise.
 Nick Nevern returned to direct, with the script written by Loveday and Jason Maza.
 The film was the first in the series not to feature Terry Stone and Roland Manookian as Tony Tucker and Craig Rolfe, respectively.
 The plot follows Pat Tate as he embarks on a rampage to avenge the violent death of his loyal and trusted mate Kenny after their post office robbery doesn't run as smoothly as expected.
 Set on executing his revenge, Tate ventures beyond his comfort zone of Essex into the dark side of 1990s Soho to track down the villains responsible, and he will stop at nothing even as the world around him starts to explode.

 The film garnered positive reviews; The Guardian rated the film 3/5 stars, and Filmhounds rated the film 4/5 stars.
 As of October 2023, the film took $472,878 at the box office worldwide, making it the highest grossing out of the whole franchise.